jedevc/website/content/posts/aston-hack.md

 ---
 title: "Aston Hack"
 date: 2018-11-12
+description: >
+  Another hackathon writeup, this time from Aston Hack.
+And also how I built a virtual theremin using the Web Audio API and Nintendo Joycons.
 ---

 Following last week's hackathon at Hack the Midlands, this last weekend I went